 Indeed, reality comes down to adjustment rather than perfection on the first attempt.
 If we always got it right all of the time, we would have nothing to earn, do or live.
 Even God is intelligent enough to make it interesting for God, and presence is an obstacle course of interesting games anyhow.
 Earned winning always feels great, but cheated or unearned sure things mostly feel like something is missing.
 That’s the difference that makes the difference.
 When I think of training and winning for what I actually want, I really love the process as well as the result and it must be that way if you really want something to mean everything to you in a fantastic way.

 I remember this old movie called”Click” about a man played by actor Adam Sandler that used a remote control to bypass the”bad parts” of his lifetime only to ultimately find he missed his whole life.
 Although it seemed like a”stupid, small metaphor” of a movie, I get the message now.
 For things to mean anything to us, we must love the process as well as the result.
 I get it, and I hope you do too.

 But, face it, to achieve everything, you have to love the process as well as the results.

-Now, I don’t mean try overtly for perfection, but I do mean perfection stems from enjoying the process in addition to appreciating the end achievements from the process too, and doing what you love to do always,”warts”, challenges, and all, as well as the enjoyable points.
-Check out their website for more information.
+Now, I don’t mean try overtly for perfection, but I do mean perfection stems from enjoying the process in addition to appreciating the end achievements from the process too, and doing what you love to do always,”warts”, challenges, and all, as well as the enjoyable points. click here for info.